-Zimbabwe has an impressive road infrastructure by African standards particularly between the major centres and within the Eastern Highlands.
+Zimbabwe has an impressive road infrastructure by African standards particularly between the major centres from Harare and within the Eastern Highlands.
 Car hire is available but expensive – best suited for exploring the east and south-east of the country.

 The rail network is not extensive, serving Bulawayo and Victoria Falls best.
 The rail safaris between the two towns are very successful.

 We've helped first-timers and seasoned travellers in Africa since 1995.
 We can help you take advantage of mainstream options.